s2n-cnit/nfvcl-ng/docs/source/topology/topology_creation.rst

       "prometheus_srv": []
     }

+The Topology can also be initialized as empty and then it is possible to use the Management APIs to add required data to deploy Blueprints.
+You can find out more information in the dedicated :doc:`topology_creation.rst` page.

 The ``name`` field is the name of the topology.

-In the ``vims`` list in the object representing the OpenStack server this fields need to be changed to fit your configuration:
+In the ``vims`` list, the object representing the OpenStack/Proxmox server fields need to be changed to fit your configuration:

     - ``vim_url``: OpenStack API URL
     - ``vim_tenant_name``: OpenStack Project name